ermlikeyeah/ermlikeyeah.github.io/_posts/2019-09-30-weeknotes-2019-week-38-and-week-39.markdown

 Another side thought: How do we integrate design and development?
 It feels about there's still too much there are/is _the design team_ and _the dev team_.
 If we will play the Agile card, whatever happened to small nimble teams?
 I think I've worked on one in my time in and on public services the last four-and-a-bit years.

 One of the biggest barriers this sprint has been calendar alignment.
-It hasn't been the first time.
+It hasn't been the first time through my career.
+The Focus Is This (But All This Other Stuff You And The Others Will Have To Distract You).
 Maybe you have experienced the same.
 If someone or a team is set a goal, what can be done so they can focus on that, give the best account of exploring the problem?

 Linked: Trust.
 And again, it’s not about Agile or new ways of working.
 It’s about how you _manage the work_ and _how you coach (not manage) the people doing that work_.
 Structure and order and responsibility and trust and respect, rather than rule and command.

+Highlight of the last fortnight: Catching up with Isabelle Andrews at the Department for Education, talking about how things are going on DfE's teachers jobs website.
+First, cross public services chats for the win.
+Secondly, a remote session.
+Thirdly, a rich chat with lots of nods at my end.
+Thanks, Isabelle!

 On a final note: Backlog _grooming_.
 Blueeerrrgghhh.
 I just hate that g-word.
+It's just so... wrong.

+ps.
+Still not put Slack back on my phone.
+Life without Slack on my phone is better than life with Slack on my phone.